bguesman/react-portfolio/app/src/modals/markdown/work/mw.md

 This occlusion estimate has both of the properties that we need it to.
 It reciprocally takes into account the proximity of occluders to the source _and_ the listener.
 It also takes into account occlusion across all spatial dimensions, so it naturally accounts for vertical obstacles.

 The primary way you can get information about surrounding geometry in COD is via raycasts.
-We were able to approximately discretize the Fresnel zone with paths made out of two raycasts each, shown in the diagram below.
+We were able to approximately discretize the Fresnel zone with paths made out of two raycasts each, as shown in the diagram below.

 <figure>
 <p align="center">